 For recent news items and research on this topic, click here. ( Last updated November 2022)

 1. Dai H and Leventhal A. Prevalence of e-cigarette use among adults in the United States, 2014-2018: Research letter.
 Journal of the American Medical Association, 2019.
 Available from: https://www.ncbi.nlm.nih.gov/pubmed/31524940

 2. Australian Institute of Health and Welfare.
 National Drug Strategy Household Survey 2016 key findings.
 2017.
 Available from: https://www.aihw.gov.au/reports/illicit-use-of-drugs/ndshs-2016-key-findings/contents/summary

 3. Centers for Disease Control and Prevention.
 QuickStats: Cigarette Smoking Status Among Current Adult E-cigarette Users, by Age Group—National Health Interview Survey, United States, 2015.
 Morbidity and Mortality Weekly Report, 2016; 65:1177.
 Available from: http://dx.doi.org/10.15585/mmwr.mm6542a7

 4. Action on Smoking and Health.
-Use of e-cigarettes (vapourisers) among adults in Great Britain.
+Use of e-cigarettes (vaporisers) among adults in Great Britain.
 ASH, 2019.
-Available from: https://ash.org.uk/download/use-of-e-cigarettes-among-adults-in-great-britain-2017/
+Available from: https://ash.org.uk/wp-content/uploads/2019/09/Use-of-e-cigarettes-among-adults-2019.pdf

 6. Centre for Behavioural Research in Cancer.
 Analysis of Australian Institute of Health and Welfare National Drug Strategy Household Survey, 2013 [computer file; Australian Data Archive, The Australian National University].
 2016.